Ericsson/codechecker/README.md

 ### Check the test project

-Check your project using SQLite database.
-The database will be placed in your workspace directory (`~/.codechecker` by default), which can be provided via the `-w` flag.
+Analyze your project with the `check` command:

+    CodeChecker check -b "cd ~/your-project && make clean && make" -o ~/results

+`check` will print an overview of the issues found in your project by the analyzers.

 Start a CodeChecker web and storage server in another terminal or as a background process.
 By default it will listen on `localhost:8001`.

+The SQLite database containing the reports will be placed in your workspace directory (`~/.codechecker` by default), which can be provided via the `-w` flag.

     CodeChecker server

-Analyze your project with the check command:

-    CodeChecker check test-check -b "cd ~/your-project && make clean && make"
+Store your analysis reports onto the server to be able to use the Web Viewer.

+    CodeChecker store ~/results -n my-project

 ### View results